AviatrixSystems/Docs/HowTos/activemesh_faq.rst

 How to enable ActiveMesh?
 --------------------------

-ActiveMesh is not enabled by default.
-Follow the `Aviatrix Encrypted Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_ to enable ActiveMesh mode.
+ActiveMesh enabled by default.
+For Aviatrix Transit or Spoke gateway launched before ActivMesh mode become available, follow the `Aviatrix Encrypted Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_ to enable ActiveMesh mode.

 How to troubleshoot ActiveMesh deployment?
 --------------------------------------------